 - Social Media: Andrew Sabin, Tom Visintainer, Larry Lewens, Paul Ciarelli

-- Website: Paul Ciarelli
+- IT Officer, website: Paul Ciarelli

 - American Legion Auxiliary President: Donna Lewens firstname.lastname@example.org

 - Sons of the American Legion Commander: Elijah Bogar email@example.com